FatemehGholamzadeh/Dithering-and-Median-cut-algorithms/README.md

 * transforming of a 480*640 image to 1 bit image  using matlab.

 ## Question 2:
 * implementation of Dithering using floyd steinberg Algorithm with and without error

+## Question 3:
+* plotting Histogram of a 480*640 image
+* implementation of Median cut Algorithm on a 480*640 image